rust-embedded/discovery-mb2/mdbook/src/04-meet-your-hardware/microbit-v2.md

 # Nordic nRF52833 (the "nRF52", micro:bit v2)

 Our MCU has 73 tiny metal **pins** sitting right underneath it (it's a so called [aQFN73] chip).
 These pins are connected to **traces**, the little "roads" that act as the wires connecting components together on the board.
 The MCU can dynamically alter the electrical properties of the pins.
-This works similar to a light switch altering how electrical current flows through a circuit.
+This works similarly to a light switch, altering how electrical current flows through a circuit.
 By enabling or disabling electrical current to flow through a specific pin, an LED attached to that pin (via the traces) can be turned on and off.

 Each manufacturer uses a different part numbering scheme, but many will allow you to determine information about a component simply by looking at the part number.
 Looking at our